 Trading of Evergrande shares, together with those of its unit Evergrande Property Services Group, has been suspended in Hong Kong since October 4, pending an announcement about a major transaction.

-Chinese media said Hopson Development, another key property developer in Guangdong province, was planning to purchase a 51% stake in Evergrande Property Services for more than HK$40 billion (US$5.1 billion).
+Chinese media said Hopson Development, another key property developer in Guangdong province, was planning to purchase a 51% stake in Evergrande Property Services, which worths more than HK$40 billion (US$5.1 billion).
 It has remained unclear when the deal will be completed and whether Evergrande will use the net proceeds to pay its bond investors.